 For a variety of reasons (such as load growth, generation retirements, or power purchase agreements expiring), LSEs may wish to evaluate other resource supply options to meet future load demand as part of the Local Economic Study Process.
 These resource supply options can be either in the form of transactions or some hypothetical generators which are added to meet the resource adequacy requirements for this study.
-For the 2020 Study, the NCTPC evaluated a local economic impact of rapid high load growth (5-6% growth) occurring in the Union and Cabarrus County areas of North Carolina for the 2025 and 2030 summer models.

-Each year, the Oversight Steering Committee ("OSC") will determine if there are any public policies driving the need for local transmission upgrades.
+Also, each year as part of the Local Economic Planning Process, the Oversight Steering Committee ("OSC") will determine if there are any public policies driving the need for local transmission upgrades.
 Through this process the OSC will seek input from Transmission Advisory Group ("TAG") participants to identify any public policy impacts to be evaluated as part of the Local Planning Process.
 The OSC may itself identify public policies to be evaluated.

-For the 2020 Study, the Southeast Wind Coalition identified a public policy involving NC offshore wind development.
-As a result of this request, the NCTPC decided to evaluate the local public policy impacts of an NC offshore wind development as follows:
+For the 2021 Local Planning Process Study, the NCUC Public Staff requested a public policy scenario involving several elements with potential impacts on the NC transmission system.
+As a result of this request, the NCTPC decided to evaluate the local public policy impacts of these various elements using the modelling assumptions involving the following five components: